- 126.96.36.199 NdbDictionary::getEmptyBitmask()

 the tablespaces, logfile groups, datafiles, and undofiles required

 for working with NDB Cluster Disk Data tables (introduced in MySQL

 5.1), as well as foreign keys (NDB Cluster 7.3 and later).

 cannot be viewed from the MySQL Server.

-Dropping indexes through the NDB API that were created originally from a MySQL Cluster causes inconsistencies.
+Dropping indexes through the NDB API that were created originally from an NDB Cluster causes inconsistencies.
 It is possible that a table from which one or more indexes have been dropped using the NDB API will no longer be usable by MySQL following such operations.
 In this event, the table must be dropped, and then re-created using MySQL to make it accessible to MySQL once more.

 NdbDictionary itself has no public instance

 methods, only static methods that are used for working with

 NdbDictionary and the purpose or use of each

 ||Returns an empty column presence bitmask which can be used with